OpenBB-finance/OpenBB/website/content/terminal/usage/guides/changing-sources.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────── OpenBB Terminal (https://openbb.co) ─╯
 ```

-For example, if you would like to change the default data provider from the `income` command from the `stocks/fa` menu you can first run the command `get` following by `stocks_load`.
+For example, if you would like to change the default data provider from the `income` command from the `stocks/fa` menu you can first run the command `get --cmd stocks/fa/income`.
 This returns the following:

 ```
-(🦋) /sources/ $ get stocks_fa_income
+(🦋) /sources/ $ get --cmd stocks/fa/income

 Default   : FinancialModelingPrep
 Available : FinancialModelingPrep, Polygon, AlphaVantage, EODHD, YahooFinance